johnckealy/vue-auth-jwt/README.md

 HTTP verb     `GET`

 Endpoint for obtaing details about the logged in user.
-Should return an object containing user details
+Should return an object containing user details (e.g. first_name, username, email, etc.).

 ## API Reference

 The following functions belong to the `$auth` method set in the installation step.

 #### `axios()`
 An instance of the Axios package, configured to handle the JWT credentials automatically.
-The baseURL configuration is already set to the given API_BASE_URL value.
+The baseURL configuration is already set to the given `API_BASE_URL` value.
-You can use this function just as you any normal axios request.
+You can use this function just as you would any normal `axios` request.

 Sample Usage
 ```javascript